GPUOpen-Tools/gpu_performance_api/documentation/sphinx/source/usage.rst

     "GpaGetDeviceAndRevisionId", "Gets the GPU device and revision id associated with the specified context."
     "GpaGetDeviceName", "Gets the device name of the GPU associated with the specified context."
     "GpaGetDeviceGeneration", "Gets the device generation of the GPU associated with the specified context."
+    "GpaGetDeviceMaxWaveSlots", "Gets the max wave slots of the GPU associated with the specified context."

 Creating and Using a Session
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@